anukem/better_developer_resources/software_engineering/tips.md

 You learn a lot when you ask those questions and it gives the author an opportunity to demonstrate their understanding as well!

+## Engineering Principles
+* The system you create should be as restrictive as possible because its much easier to open a system up rather than to try and close a system down.